lance13c/kinetic-xyz/README.md

 * Docker Desktop (to launch the database)
 * Ethereum chain wallet with browser extension like Metamask.
 You will need the browser extension.
 (Only tested with metamask)

+### Port Requirements
+- Port 3000 must be available for the web client
+- Port 3001 must be available for the GraphQL server
+- Port 5432 must be available for PostgreSQL

 ### Warnings

 CoinGecko Too Many Requests - You can reach the CoinGecko if you refresh a lot on a demo api key.
 This will prevent the marketplace from loading.